Political career of Abraham Lincoln (1849–1861): Background

 From the early 1830s, Lincoln was a steadfast Whig and professed to friends in 1861 to be "an old line Whig, a disciple of Henry Clay".
 The party, including Lincoln, favored economic modernization in banking, protective tariffs to fund internal improvements including railroads, and espoused urbanization as well.
 Lincoln won election to the House of Representatives in 1846, where he served one two-year term.
 He was the only Whig in the Illinois delegation, but he showed his party loyalty by participating in almost all votes and making speeches that echoed the party line.
 Lincoln, in collaboration with abolitionist Congressman Joshua R. Giddings, wrote a bill to abolish slavery in the District of Columbia with compensation for the owners, enforcement to capture fugitive slaves, and a popular vote on the matter.
 He abandoned the bill when it failed to garner sufficient Whig supporters.

 Realizing Clay was unlikely to win the presidency, Lincoln, who had pledged in 1846 to serve only one term in the House, supported General Zachary Taylor for the Whig nomination in the 1848 presidential election.
-Taylor won and Lincoln hoped to be appointed Commissioner of the General Land Office, but that lucrative patronage job went to an Illinois rival, Justin Butterfield, considered by the administration to be a highly skilled lawyer, but in Lincoln's view, an "old fossil".
+Taylor was elected president, and Lincoln hoped to be appointed Commissioner of the United States General Land Office, but that lucrative patronage job went to an Illinois rival, Justin Butterfield, considered by the administration to be a highly skilled lawyer, but in Lincoln's view, an "old fossil".
 The administration offered him the consolation prize of secretary or governor of the Oregon Territory.
-This distant territory was a Democratic stronghold, and acceptance of the post would have effectively ended his legal and political career in Illinois, so he declined and resumed his law practice.
+This distant territory was a Democratic stronghold, and to accept the post would have effectively ended his legal and political career in Illinois, so he declined and resumed his law practice.
 Lincoln returned to practicing law in Springfield, handling "every kind of business that could come before a prairie lawyer".
-Twice a year for 16 years, 10 weeks at a time, he appeared in county seats in the midstate region when the county courts were in session.
+Twice a year, 10 weeks at a time, he appeared in county seats in the midstate region when the county courts were in session.